 Introduction: How to Play Cornhole

-Cornhole is simple a game played by all ages that involves throwing bags onto boards.
-This Instructable will go through the required materials, explain how to set up a game, show you how the scoring works, and teach how to play the game.
+Cornhole is a simple game played by all ages.
+The goal of cornhole is to score more points than your opponents, which is accomplished by throwing bags onto a nearby cornhole board.
+This Instructable will go through the required materials, explain how to set up a game, show you how the scoring works, and teach you how to play.

 Step 1: Get the Materials